smaht-dac/submitr/docs/source/advanced_usage.rst

 Viewing Portal Schemas
 ======================

-Using the ``view-portal-object`` utility described above you can also view information about SMaHT Portal `schemas`, if the given the argument is the name of a SMaHT Portal object, for example::
+Using the :boldcode:`view-portal-object` utility described above you can also view information about SMaHT Portal `schemas`, if the given the argument is the name of a SMaHT Portal object, for example::

     view-portal-object --env data CellLine

 This will output the names of the `required`, `identifying`, and `reference` properties for the named schema.
-And specifying  the ``--details`` option, the output will also include an alphabetical list of `all` the schema properties, along with their types, and other details such as: whether or not the property is required;
+And specifying  the :boldcode:`--details` option, the output will also include an alphabetical list of `all` the schema properties, along with their types, and other details such as: whether or not the property is required;
 any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers;
 also included is the `parent` schema name, if any.